iOS Strings

 Resources | String Resources |

-When downloading translated iOS Strings files via the File API, setting the parameter includeOriginalStrings=false will strip untranslated elements from the file.
+When downloading translated iOS Strings files via the File API, setting the parameter includeOriginalStrings=false

 Keys/Variants